spettersson/splunk4patientprivacy/data_guide.md

 #### **1. Get to know your logs**

-The first step is to understand what logs each system generates, where they are stored (which determines how they can be accessed), and in what format.
+The first step is to understand what logs each application generates, where they are stored (which determines how they can be accessed), and in what format.
 When analyzing the **log formats**, it is important to consider the following:

 -  Are the logs **structured** (csv, json, xml), **unstructured** (free-text), or a combination❓
 -  Does each log entry consist of a **single line** or **multiple lines**❓
 -  What **delimiter** separates log entries (i.e, what indicates the end and start of a new log entry)❓
 -  What **timestamp format** is used❓

 Additionally, it is essential to categorize logs appropriately.
-For example, a system might write logs to multiple files with the same format, but they could belong to different categories.
+For example, an application might write logs to multiple files with the same format, but they could belong to different categories.

 Rule of thumb for assigning sourcetypes:
-- If two log files (e.g., F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (e.g., Cambio Cosmic) have different formats → Assign each log file a unique sourcetype.
+- If two log files (e.g., F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same application (e.g., Cambio Cosmic) have different formats → Assign each log file a unique sourcetype.
-- If two log files from the same system have the same format, but falls into two completely different log categories → Assign each log source a unique sourcetype.
+- If two log files from the same application have the same format, but falls into two completely different log categories → Assign each log source a unique sourcetype.
-- If two log files from the same system have the same format, and falls into the same log category → Assign both log sources the same sourcetype.
+- If two log files from the same application have the same format, and falls into the same log category → Assign both log sources the same sourcetype.
-- If two log files from different systems have the same format → Assign each log source a unique sourcetype.
+- If two log files from different applications have the same format → Assign each log source a unique sourcetype.

 #### **2. Define How a Sourcetype Does Event Line-Breaking**